anna-filou/bookmarks-tab/README.md

 ## Known issues (bugs)
 - Sometimes adding a bookmark takes a very long time.
 I think it has something to do with Clearbit.
 - Groups cannot be reordered via the UI.
-- The order of the groups is not preserved in exports.
+- The order of the groups is not preserved in exports (alphabetial sorting is used instead).
+   - Workaround 1: add a number in the beginning of each group’s title, reflecting the desired order.
-   - Workaround: open the JSON file with a text editor and manually change the order.
+   - Workaround 2: open the JSON file with a text editor and manually change the order.
-- SVG icons/favicons are not renedered.
+- SVG icons/favicons are not rendered.

 ## Credits